n8b5150/100devs/15/Contract_nb_template.md

 **Payment schedule**

 We issue invoices electronically.
 Our payment terms are 30 days from the date of invoice by **paypal, square, etc** payments system.
-All proposals are quoted in **USD** and payments will be made at the equivalent conversion rate at the date the transfer is made.
+All proposals are quoted in US Dollars and payments will be made at the equivalent conversion rate at the date the transfer is made.

 You agree to pay all charges associated with international transfers of funds.
 The appropriate bank account details will be printed on our electronic invoice.
 We reserve the right to charge interest on all overdue debts at the rate of 10% per month or part of a month.